ChrisRoh92/ChrisRoh92/README.md

 ### About Me
 - Passionated Android Developer
-- Student of vehicle and engine technology (M.Sc.) @ University of Stuttgart - Specialized in automotive mechatronics and automated driving
+- Student of Automotive and Engine Engineering (M.Sc.) @ University of Stuttgart - Specialized in automotive mechatronics and automated driving
 - Mechanical Engineer (B.Eng)
 - YouTuber with my Coding Channel _CodingWithChris_   -   📺 [Youtube][youtube]
 - Find me on 👔 [LinkedIn][linkedin]